jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/01_nullary_unary_operations.rst

 Nullary Operations
 *********************************************************************************

-Nullary operations do not take input and always return the same value.
-They are :ref:`singleton functions<test_singleton_functions>`
+Nullary operations do not take input and always return the same value, they are :ref:`singleton functions<test_singleton_functions>`

 test_logical_true
 #################################################################################